Kyle-the-coder/B.U.D.A./README.md

 ---

 5. Banner Customization: To provide a personalized touch, the client has the capability to edit the banner videos (which can also include images) at the top of each page.
 This feature enables them to add a quick, customizable element that aligns with their vision.
 Additionally, as new content becomes available, the client can effortlessly update their website.
-Please refer to this image for a better understanding:
+Please refer to this video for a better understanding:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/b2d19141-814f-4494-99da-e51fcd80d4b8

 ---

 6. Additional Features: Based on the client's requirements, I incorporated several additional features, including an email form, Google Maps location integration, and a password-protected page for specific members of the business.
 To streamline communication, I integrated Dropbox links, allowing the client to continually update designated members with relevant music, videos, or information.
 The password-protected page utilizes a JWT, enabling seamless navigation between pages without the need for repeated sign-ins.
-Here's an image showcasing these features:
+Here's a video showcasing these features:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/b0f83a84-e7e6-4a7c-bc0e-0575887cbb0f

 6.5.
-The next video shows how the client uses the client-side CMS to add a link to her exclusive member page
+The next video shows how the client uses the client-side CMS to add a link to the exclusive member page

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/3bab32f4-9d6a-49d5-b815-e0c550fe6dcd